afunnydev/tinysociety/content/tiny-house-plans/2018-09-03-triangular-tiny-cabin-1-x-room-1-x-bathroom-x-sq-ft.md

 ---
 title: Triangular Tiny Cabin | 1 x Room | 1 x Bathroom | 545 sq/ft
 description: >-
-  This triangular shaped tiny cabin has 1 room and 1 bathroom, and is 545 sq/ft.
+  This triangular shaped tiny cabin has 1 room, 1 bathroom and terraces, for a total of 624 sq/ft, with 545 habitable sq/ft.
 It is built on wooden poles with a diameter of 8".
 slug: 545-sq-ft-1-bathroom-1-bedroom-foundation
 architect: anastasia
 image: /img/triangular-tiny-house-ext.jpg